ArcaneEngineer/ECS-tutorials/part3.md

 { archeType: ARCHETYPE.TANK,   [COMPONENT.TRANSFORM]: {x: 0, y: 0}, [COMPONENT.MOTION]: {dx: 5, dy: 10}, ... },
 ```

-...Such data will then be auto-parsed into actual component data by `component.init`, and used during runtime updates, assuming it uses exactly the same structure as the component prototypes.
+...Such data will then be auto-parsed into actual component data by `component.init`, and used during runtime updates, assuming it has _exactly_ the same structure as the component prototypes.
 More on this shortly.
+This is a potential cause of runtime errors that we should address in future.

-While I assume familiarity with Javascript in these tutorials, you may not be familiar with this syntax:
+While I assume familiarity with Javascript in these tutorials, you may not be familiar with this exact syntax:
 - `{ [ARCHETYPE.BULLET] : [COMPONENT.TRANSFORM, COMPONENT.MOTION] }`
 - `{ [COMPONENT.TRANSFORM]: {x: 0, y: 0} }`

 If not familiar, see [ES6 computed property names](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer#computed_property_names).
 It's pretty straightforward. `[COMPONENT.TRANSFORM]` translates to a property name (index) of `0`, `[COMPONENT.MOTION]` to `1`, etc., as per the `COMPONENT` enum array we set up.

-This is so that in our component array initialisation and activation phase (repeated here),
+We have set archetypes up this way (using only numeric indices and no named indices) for good reason: In our component array initialisation and activation phase which we looked at earlier (repeated here),

 ```
 // Initialise conditionally depending on each entity's given archetype.